Visit Warragamba Dam and Lake Burragorang Lookout

 North side of Warragamba Dam

-Three million tonnes of concrete were used to create a barrier in the Warragamba River, which would ultimately create the enormous Lake Burragorang that is now Sydney’s largest water supply.
+It took three million tonnes of concrete to create the barrier in the Warragamba River, which ultimately formed Lake Burragorang, now Sydney’s largest water source.

 Warragamba Dam in numbers